 NEW – Draft K-12 Student Reporting Policy – Coming Sept.
 2023!

 The Ministry provided an opportunity for stakeholders to give feedback on the Draft K-12 Student Reporting Policy in the fall of 2021 to be implemented Sept.
 2022.
-From this feedback it was determined not to proceed with a new reporting order at this time.
-Please click on the link below to review the draft policy and the feedback from stakeholders.
+From this feedback it was determined not to proceed with a new reporting order until the following year Sept.
+2023.
+Please click on the link below for more information.

 Communicating Student Learning